For various reasons it is sometimes necessary to change a b3's mac ID.

 - In the 'Modify MAC Id' window enter the b3's serial number and the new mac id to be set then click Apply.
 (NOTE: To set the MAC ID to factory default enter 172, DO NOT USE ZERO)

-To set the MAC ID to factory default you need BACnet Service Tool version 1.110004 (not yet released) or a beta version provided by PSS (Tested working on beta version 1.119903).
+To set the MAC Id to factory default you need BACnet Service Tool version 1.110004 (not yet released) or a beta version provided by PSS (Tested working on beta version 1.119903).
 This beta version can be found here.
 Download it and remove the .txt at the end to make it a zip file.
 Then see the readme.txt inside the zip file.

-- A feedback message 'Success! will be returned if the MAC id was changed EXCEPT when setting the mac id to factory default (0xAC decimal 172)
+- A feedback message 'Success! will be returned if the MAC id was changed EXCEPT when setting the MAC Id to factory default (172)

-NOTE: When setting the mac id to factory default you will NOT get SUCCESS feedback, this is because the default id of 172 is a slave id (chosen because in hex it is AC for Andover Controls), slave ids are not allow to initiate communication on the MSTP network so as a result of that the b3 is unable to report to the RoamIO2 that the id was successfully changed.
-A visual sign that the ID was change to 172 is that the TD/RD leds on the b3's RS485 port will show it is no longer communicating.
+NOTE: When setting the MAC Id to factory default you will NOT get SUCCESS feedback, this is because the default id of 172 is a slave id (chosen because in hex it is AC for Andover Controls).
+Slave Ids are not allowed to initiate communication on the MSTP network.
+So, as a result of that, the b3 is unable to report to the RoamIO2 that the id was successfully changed.
+A visual sign that the ID was changed to 172 is that the TD led on the b3's RS485 port will shut off.

 - Disconnect and re-connect to have the RoamIO2 communicate with the b3 using the new MAC id (unless you changed it to the factory default of 172).